+In between Sandy Spring and Ashton, Sherwood High School and the large lot residential area across the street from it provide a break, maintaining the two distinct village centers.
 The Ashton-Sandy Spring Census Designated Place (CDP) closely corresponds to the area covered by past master plans for Sandy Spring and Ashton and is used for the purposes of analyzing the demographic data for this Plan, which has an area too small for Census data on its own.

-In general, households in the CDP have higher incomes, higher levels of educational attainment and higher proportions of the population in older age cohorts and are whiter than the county as a whole.
+In general, households in the CDP have higher incomes, higher levels of educational attainment, higher proportions of the population in older age cohorts, and a higher percentage of White households than the county as a whole.